marcmunro/pgbitmap/README.md

 0.5 (alpha) Change name of extension to pgbitmap from bitmap.

 0.6 (alpha) Minor fixes to Makefiles find_pg_config and docs

+0.9 (beta) Minor updates to documentation and to allow distribution through pgxn.
+Updated to Beta status as it all seems stable enough.

 Doxygen Docs
 ============